 MCAT Test Preparation

-MCAT Preparatory Course Policy
+MCAT Prep Course Policy

 The Combined BA/MD Degree Program requires that all students complete a Kaplan MCAT preparatory course during the Spring or Summer of their 3rd year in the Program.
 The purpose of the MCAT prep course is to both assist in preparing students for the Medical College Admission Test (MCAT) in content review and standardized test taking strategy.
 The MCAT prep course also provides valuable help in preparing for standardized tests, principally the MCAT, but these strategies will also be useful for Step 1 and Step 2 in medical school.
 As such, the Program requires that all students take the class.
 All students are required to register, via the BA/MD advisors, to take a MCAT prep course by November 1st of their junior year.